trottar/scrivener-latex/PhDThesis.md

 \input{figures/texs/fig:2-4_aero_tray.tex}

 In order to exchange trays, the Hall C technical staff with experts’ assistance had to be brought in to assure a safe removal and installation.
 Once all HV is turned off, the roof of the SHMS  hut was removed to make enough room for the tray to be removed via crane.
 The crane holds the support structure for the tray while all bolts that connect the tray with diffusion box are loosened.
 The support structure fixes the tray such that the position is as the SHMS normal operational angle (~18$\degree$).
 Once the straps of the support structure are tightened, the bolts can be removed and the tray is slowly disconnected from the diffusion box.
 The diffusion box and tray are shielded to keep the volume clean.
 The crane is then used to lift the tray out of the hut and onto a pallet, facing up.
 The tray is guided by hand onto the tray to prevent shifting of the tiles.
 The procedure is repeated in reverse when installing the new tray.
-This process was repeated six???? times without issue.
+This process was repeated six times without issue.

-### Lead Glass Calorimeters \label{Chapter-4-5-4}
+### Lead Glass Calorimeters \label{Chapter-2-5-4}

 Both spectrometers use calorimeters with similar designs.
 The main difference is that the SHMS has both a shower and pre-shower.
 By means of Cerenkov light detection, the showers capture all the electromagnetic (EM) showers (via PMTs) that are produced by Bremmstrahlung radiation and pair production processes.
 The Bremmstrahlung radiation is produced when a scattered particle is suddenly slowed down by the calorimeter radiator.
 These Bremmstrahlung photons decay to $e^-e^+$ pairs (i.e. pair production) which in turn emit Bremmstrahlung radiation.
 This creates the EM shower that is captured by the shower.
 The pre-shower, which is positioned in front of the shower, serves a similar purpose only it has a shorter radiation length, which allows for PID by distinguishing the early EM showers of an electron versus the later EM showers of a hadron.